QR4.5.9 Testing The Theory

 Figure 4.19.
 A processing model

-The processing model of Figure 4.19 begins with one process, a simple circle that gives the null result of space.
-The first event then separated this process to start our universe as a plasma of pure light, with no matter at all.
-Most of this extreme light then diluted to ordinary light by the expansion of space, but some collided to create matter.
-A one-axis collision gave electrons or neutrinos, based on phase, while a three-axis collision gave up or down quarks, also based on phase.
-In both cases, the net process that repeated was mass, and the processing that didn’t run was charge, including the one-third quark charges.
+The model of Figure 4.19 is based on one process, a simple circle that gives the null result of space.
+A first event then separated this process to begin our universe as a plasma of pure light, with no matter at all.
+This extreme light was diluted by the expansion of space, but some collided to make the first matter.
+A one-axis collision gave electrons or neutrinos based on phase, while a three-axis collision gave up or down quarks also based on phase.
+In both cases, the net processing that repeated was mass and what didn’t run was charge.

-Quarks then combined into protons or neutrons by sharing photons, to give the atomic nuclei around which electrons orbit.
-The first atom, Hydrogen, was just a proton and an electron, but neutrons allowed higher atoms to evolve based on nucleosynthesis.
-Both light and matter then evolved from one quantum process running on a network.
+Quarks then combined into protons or neutrons by sharing photons to give nuclei that attracted electrons.
+The first atom, Hydrogen, was just a proton and an electron, but neutrons allowed higher atoms to form by nucleosynthesis.
+Space, light, and matter then all come from the same quantum process.

-1. The evolution of matter.
-Matter evolved, first from light then into higher atoms, rather than being fundamental.
+1. The origin of matter.
+Matter evolved, first from light, then into higher atoms, so it isn’t fundamental.

 2. The forces of nature.
-All forces come from quantum waves on a network, rather than virtual agents.
+All forces come from quantum waves on a network, not particle agents.

 3. Anti-matter.
 Processing implies anti-processing, while particles have no natural inverse.

 4. Space.
-Space is a network null process, rather than nothing at all.
+Space is a network null process, not nothing at all.

 5. Neutrinos.
-The neutrino is an electron byproduct, rather than a pointless particle.
+The neutrino is an electron byproduct, not a pointless particle.

 6. Charge.
-Charge is a mass byproduct, rather than an arbitrary property.
+Charge is a mass byproduct, not an arbitrary property.

-The processing model of Figure 4.19 has no virtual agents, and only one quantum process underlies everything, including space.
-It also explains what a particle model can’t, including:
+The model of Figure 4.19 has no virtual agents and the same process underlies light, matter, and space.
+It also answers questions that a particle model can’t, such as:

 1. Why does matter have mass and charge?
 (4.3.2)